Mad Dog

 The Making of Mad Dog — coming soon!

-Work on the forthcoming guide to The Making of Mad Dog has been delayed, but should be complete in the next few weeks.
+WORK ON THE forthcoming guide to The Making of Mad Dog has been delayed, but should be complete in the next few weeks.
 The guide — which will be made available as a free .pdf download — will combine new interview testimony with episode director Tristan de Vere Cole and lead actor Denis Lill (who discussed Mad Dog off-camera during the recent series two DVD studio day in London in early June) with all available background material on the shooting of the season three classic.
 [Update: As Dangerous Dead As Alive: The Making of Survivors Mad Dog was published in April 2006, and is available for free download here.]

 Series three on DVD? — It could be 2005!

-Series two of Survivors will be released on DVD by DD Video on 04 October 2004.
+SERIES TWO OF Survivors will be released on DVD by DD Video on 04 October 2004.
 If sales of this second collection of episodes are good, DD Entertainment (previously DD Video) has the option to release the third and final series of Survivors on DVD — which, in all likelihood, would be in 2005.
 Everything will depend on the commercial success of the series two release...
 [Update: The third series of Survivors was released by DD Home Entertainment in November 2005, complete with a range of special features (including an audio commentary featuring director Tristan de Vere Cole and actor Morris Perry Perry [Richard Fenton]) on Mad Dog.
 More details are available from links on the home page here.]

 Mad Dog >